pyrddlgym-project/pyRDDLGym/docs/jax.rst

      - Whether to print the progress bar from the planner to console
    * - print_summary
      - Whether to print summary information from the planner to console
+   * - stopping_rule
+     - A stopping criterion for the optimizer, subclass of ``JaxPlannerStoppingRule``
+   * - stopping_rule_kwargs
+     - kwargs to pass to stopping rule constructor
    * - test_rolling_window
      - Smoothing window over which to calculate test return
    * - train_seconds